amosfang/udacity-deep-learning-nanodegree/README.md

 ### Introduction to Deep Learning

-Begin by learning the fundamentals of deep learning.
-Then examine the foundational algorithms underpinning modern deep learning: gradient descent and backpropagation.
+Start by learning the fundamentals of deep learning, and then examining the foundational algorithms underpinning modern deep learning: gradient descent and backpropagation.
 Once those foundations are established, explore design constructs of neural networks and the impact of these design decisions.
 Finally, the course explores how neural network training can be optimized for accuracy and robustness.

 **Project 1 - Developing a Handwritten Digits classifier with PyTorch**